MGTheTrain/azure-blob-storage-sample/README.md

 2. Run Rust sample

 The Rust sample can be started with `cargo run`.
-Please note that the azurite docker container can not be used for blobs is due to missing support for connection strings.
+Please note that the azurite docker container can not be used for blobs due to missing support for connection strings.
 Instead the `account` name and `access_key` needs to be provided, e.g.

 ```rust
 let account = String::from("devstoreaccount1");